 What can I do from a lifestyle perspective to protect my pet?

 There are many things you can do to help prevent your canine or feline companions from becoming infested with fleas or ticks.
 My top recommendation is to consider the environments in which your pet spends time in.
-Cats and dogs don’t inherently have fleas and ticks living on their skin and coat.
+Cats and dogs don't inherently have fleas and ticks living on their skin and coat.
 They must go to an area where an adult flea or tick jumps on them.
 Your pet can be exposed to parasite at parks, daycare, shelters, veterinary hospitals, and heavily wooded areas where wildlife thrive.
+You can choose to keep your pet away from those high-risk areas, or you can take these steps to prevent parasites from sticking around.

 - Limit your pet’s exposure to fleas and ticks.